bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 </div>

-This article details how you can surface currencies throughout BigCommerce APIs, user interfaces, and storefront components; it assumes you're already familiar with the core concepts behind BigCommerce's Multi-Currency settings.
+This article details how you can surface currencies throughout BigCommerce APIs, user interfaces, and storefront components.
+It assumes you're already familiar with the core concepts behind BigCommerce's multi-currency settings.
 For a high-level overview and instructions on how to add currencies to a BigCommerce store, see [Currencies Overview](https://developer.bigcommerce.com/api-docs/catalog/currencies/currencies-overview).

 ## Catalog pricing